Blue Origin offers to waive $2 billion in NASA payments in bid for moon landing contract

-Blue Origin countered Monday with a highly-unusual open letter signed by founder Jeff Bezos (Bezos owns The Washington Post).
+Blue Origin countered Monday with a highly unusual open letter signed by Bezos (Bezos owns The Washington Post.)
 In it, he criticized NASA’s decision to rely on a single company for the moon lander, an approach he said would “put an end to meaningful competition for years to come” by locking the government into SpaceX’s rocket technology.

 He offered to pour billions of dollars in company funding into the effort in exchange for a seat at the table.